All Episodes

 But there's a very important point here.

-The American public is not comfortable With people who are not running on principle, who are spending fortunes to try to get an office for whatever, like it's a trophy to put on the wall.
+The American public is not comfortable with people who are not running on principle, who are spending fortunes to try to get an office for whatever, like it's a trophy, to put on the wall.

 And I believe this is the future.

-And I think we're going to use the internet in a big way, And if that serves as a model, then there's another aspect of this candidacy which takes it beyond the borders of Arizona.
+And if that serves as a model, then there's another aspect of this candidacy, which takes it beyond the borders of Arizona.

-If I may, and if this is not appropriate, you just tell me, because I don't know all your rules and regulations, but if it's okay, I can give, for those people out there that are appreciative of the kind of courage it takes to step forward on a platform and fill the world, I'm not going to let this issue rest, even though I'm running for an office.
+But if it's okay, I can give for those people out there that are appreciative of the kind of courage it takes to step forward on a platform and tell the world, I'm not going to let this issue rest, even though I'm running for an office.

 That's okay.